nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Leena - 2 / 3
   - Glenn - Magnify
   - Leena - Get to Level 5 (Skip if you're already Level 5)
-  - Serge - 1 - AquaBeam
+  - Serge - 1 - AquaBall
   - Leena - IceBlast
-  - Glenn - Defend
+  - Glenn - Defend (or 2 / 2 if ahead of AP)
   - Leena - Get to Level 2 - AquaBall
   - Glenn - 2 / 2 - AquaBeam
 - If Attacked: